 By making your own pre-workout drink, you also get full control over the flavor and taste so you can create something you enjoy drinking.
 There won’t be any artificial flavors, and you can use your favorite sweetener to mimic sugary tastes.

 Without a proprietary blend, you will know exactly what and how much is in your own mix.
 You can avoid many chemical compounds and other pre-workout formulations that may not help you burn fat or enhance workout performance.

 The one downside to a homemade pre-workout is the lack of experience with amino acid additions, nitric oxide, and beta-alanine tingles and ensuring you get the best ingredients for your mix.
 Experience, testing, and trial and error will help you nail the best pre-workout tastes made from scratch.

 Another method is to dilute the pre-workout further than recommended.
 For example, you can use a larger glass with more water or use less powder when mixing in your normal glass.

 Less mix won't alter the flavor but can diminish the taste, and it also makes the mix thinner (if yours contains whey or creatine), allowing you to drink it faster to be done with it.

 While you want to avoid sports drinks, the best pre-workout flavor may be the one you buy, but only after you dilute the pre-workout down a bit with more water.

 Buy A Different Brand/Flavor

 Another simple option is to try a different flavor of your favorite brand, or, alternatively, change brands.
 Some formulas use more flavoring than others, and it can make a huge difference on your tongue.

-If you find that fruit punch is your favorite flavor, C4 may be too sweet, while Optimum Nutrition may be just right.
+If you find that fruit punch is your favorite flavor, C4 may be too sweet, while Transparent Labs Bulk pre-workout may be just right.
 It is a matter of preference, but trying different brands can be the best option for you.